Excel Import

 **Export Data**

-To get started with Excel Import, go to Attendance > Daily Attendance and click 'Export Data' on the right corner of the screen.
+To get started with Excel Import, go to Attendance > Monthly Attendance and click '**Export Data'** on the right corner of the screen.

 You will be directed to the **Export Attendance** screen to select Location, Cost Center, and Department and click the **'Export'** button as shown below: